Meri Toksave

 Meri Toksave is a youth-led, non-profit, non-governmental organisation that designs and delivers programmes and partnerships for the promotion and protection of human rights, the empowerment of women and girls, the advancement of gender equality, and the prevention and elimination of domestic, sexual and gender-based violence in Papua New Guinea.

 Background

 Meri Toksave was founded in early 2013 by University of Queensland students Ayesha Lutschini, Tasman Bain and Courtney Price.
 They subsequently were awarded a Fellowship with The Resolution Project at the Harvard World Model United Nations in March 2013.

 Meri Toksave is Tok Pisin loosely translated into English as information for women.

-Sexual violence in Papua New Guinea is endemic, with twothirds of all women having been subject to abuse or violence.
+Sexual violence in Papua New Guinea is endemic, with two-thirds of all women having been subject to abuse or violence.
 Human rights in Papua New Guinea also has a troubled record, with women still being discriminated against in many communities.

 Activities

 2013

 The first project of Meri Toksave was to research, collate and verify the Meri Toksave Directory, the first ever country-wide directory of emergency and support services for survivors of gender-based violence in Papua New Guinea.
 The directory has been distributed to a range of service providers throughout Papua New Guinea with which Meri Toksave has developed partnerships, including UN Women, Oxfam, World Vision, Anglicare, Port Moresby General Hospital, the Papua New Guinea Department of Education, Médecins Sans Frontières, Soroptimist, Marie Stopes, ChildFund, United States Agency for International Development, Australian Department of Foreign Affairs and Trade, and other local and international organisations in the private and public sectors.

 In September 2013, Ayesha Lutschini was invited to speak at the United Nations Association of Australia International Day of the Girl Child Forum.
 Also in September, Meri Toksave was granted observer status with the International NGO Development Council of Papua New Guinea when the team visited Port Moresby.

 Ayesha Lutschini was a finalist for The Australian Women's Weekly 2013 Women of the Future Scholarship for her work with Meri Toksave and was also a finalist for the UnitingCare Australia 2014 Anti-Poverty Awards.